-This website has been created to mark headway on my masters' thesis project at Georgetown University.
+This website has been created to mark progress on my masters' thesis project at Georgetown University.
 It is a work-in-progress.

 I first began collecting Palestine posters when I was a Peace Corps volunteer in Morocco in the mid-1970s.
 By 1980 I had acquired about 300 Palestine posters.
-A small grant awarded with the support of the late Dr. Edward Said allowed me to organize them into an educational slideshow to further the "third goal" of the Peace Corps: to promote a better understanding of other peoples on the part of Americans.
+A small grant awarded with the aid of the late Dr. Edward Said allowed me to organize them into an educational slideshow to further the "third goal" of the Peace Corps: to promote a better understanding of other peoples on the part of Americans.
 Over the ensuing years, while running my design company, Liberation Graphics, the number of internationally published Palestine posters I acquired steadily grew.
-Today the Archives numbers some 5,000 Palestine posters from myriad sources making it what many library science specialists say is the largest such archives in the world.
+Today the archives include some 3,000 Palestine posters from myriad sources making it what many library science specialists say is the largest such archives in the world.

 My research has two major components:

-(1) the development of a curriculum using the Palestine poster as a key resource for teaching the formative history of the Palestinian-Zionist conflict in American high schools.
-This aspect of my work is viewable in my New Curriculum and;
+(2) the development of a curriculum using the Palestine poster as a key resource for teaching the formative history of the Palestinian-Zionist conflict in American high schools.
+This aspect of my work is viewable in my New Curriculum

-2) Any poster created or published by any artist or agency claiming Palestinian nationality or Palestinian participation;
+2) Any poster created or published by any artist claiming Palestinian nationality;

 3) Any poster published in the geographical territory of historic Palestine, at any point in history, including contemporary Israel;

-4) Any poster published by any source which relates directly to the social, cultural, political, military or economic history of Palestine; and/or
+4) Any poster published by any source which relates directly to the social, cultural, political, or economic structure of historic Palestine; and/or

-5) Any poster related to Zionism or anti-Zionism in any language, from any source, published after August 31, 1897.
+5) Any poster that relates to the subjects of Zionism or anti-Zionism, from any source, after August, 1897.

 There are, in addition, legions of people who over the years have encouraged me to persevere in this work.
 I will make it a point to thank them at regular intervals in the progress of this project.